-To complete the construction of the proposed drainage features, a series of pipes, seven gravity -fed and one pressurized will need to be constructed through the levee, in addition to the construction of a pump station at the downstream end of the reach.
-Six storm drain culvert features, and the pump station will be constructed along the left bank of Corralitos Creek, while the other two will be constructed along the right bank.
-Two of the culverts will be constructed in pre-existing agricultural drainage ditches.
+To complete the construction of the proposed drainage features, a series of pipes, six gravity fed and one pressurized will need to be constructed through the levee, in addition to the construction of a pump station at the downstream end of the reach.
+Six storm drain culvert features, and the pump station will be constructed along the left bank of Corralitos Creek, while one will be constructed along the right bank.
+Two of the culverts will be constructed in preexisting agricultural drainage ditches.